-- Teresa Regan, Educational Psychologist, Catalyst EP (on site on a case by case basis) - Diane Moat, SpLD Teacher, One Education (on site twice a month for 2 hours - Helen Adkins, Speech and Language Therapist (on site twice a month for 2 hours) - Tammy Brett Counsellor (on site weekly) - Suzy Strange Play Therapist (on site weekly) - Jenny Dubovitz Trainee Play Therapist (on site weekly)
+Teresa Regan, Educational Psychologist, Catalyst EP (on site on a case by case basis)

+- Diane Moat, SpLD Teacher (on site twice a month for approx. 2 hours - Helen Adkins, Speech and Language Therapist (on site twice a month for approx. 2 hours) - Tammy Brett Counsellor (on site weekly) - Suzy Strange Play Therapist (on site weekly) - Trainee Play Therapists (on site weekly) - Place 2 Be Therapists (on site weekly)

-Pupil Passports
+EHCP SEND Pupil Passports

 All Pupil Passports have SMART (Specific, Measurable, Achievable, Realistic, Timed) targets, which are monitored and updated by the class teacher.
 The child is also encouraged to self-evaluate against their targets with the teacher.
-Pupil Passports are formally reviewed and evaluated 3 times per year by the class teacher in partnership with Parents / Carers.
+SEND Pupil Passports are formally reviewed and evaluated 3 times per year by the class teacher in partnership with Parents / Carers.
 As part of an extended parents evening meeting, parents and carers are invited to discuss this with the class teacher, contributing to the evaluation / target setting if they wish.
 This is so that they can support their child in achieving their targets.